drobilla/serd/doc/c/reading_and_writing.rst

 Note that it is important to free the reader first in this case, since finishing the read may push events to the writer.
-Finally, closing the byte sink will flush and close the output file, so it is ready to be read again later.
+Finally, closing the output with :func:`serd_close_output` will flush and close the output file, so it is ready to be read again later.
-Similar to the reader and writer, this can be done explicitly with :func:`serd_byte_sink_close`, or implicitly with :func:`serd_byte_sink_free` if the byte sink is no longer needed:

 .. literalinclude:: overview.c
    :start-after: begin byte-sink-free